 Bitcoin is a cryptocurrency and payment system.
-Coindesk has written up a fairly concise article to quickly answer ‘What is bitcoin?’ and if you want more, dive into the wikipedia entry.
+Invest in Blockchain has written up a good explanation for ‘What is Bitcoin?‘.
 A good place to find bitcoin enthusiasts discussing the latest news would be r/bitcoin or r/btc.

 I’ve been interested in the technology for about four years now.
 When I first read the white paper I knew it would change the world.
 That opinion has never wavered.
 More importantly, I think it will change it for the better.
 I’ve turned all my dollars into Bitcoin because I want to encourage the technology and help shape its direction and believe the best way to do that is with participation.